Morakot/p6spy/src/site/markdown/2.0/configandusage.md

 	# (default is none)
 	#jmxPrefix=

-	# string id intended to be used for unique identification of connection
+	# String id intended to be used for unique identification of JDBC URL or Datasource.
-	# it makes sence for the case that more connections are proxied via p6spy and
+	# It makes sence for the case that more JDBC URLs/Datasources are proxied via P6Spy and
-	# user tries to group log messages by connection.
+	# user tries to group log messages by these.
-	# (available as a connection specific property)
+	# (available as a JDBC URL/Datasource specific property)
 	# (default is none)
 	#instanceId=